pfmc-assessments/.github/profile/README.md

-# The nwfsc-assess GitHub Organization
+# The pfmc-assessments GitHub Organization

+Repositories used by those involved in stock assessments for U.S. West Coast stocks associated with the Pacific Fishery Management Council.
-Repositories used by the stock assessment team at the NOAA Northwest Fisheries Science Center and various partners around the world.
+Many of the contributors and users are at the NOAA Northwest and Southwest Fisheries Science Centers.

 Some of the commonly used repositories include

 repository | use
 -- | --
-[nwfscSurvey](https://github.com/nwfsc-assess/nwfscSurvey) | Analysis of the NWFSC trawl surveys [PacFIN.Utilities](https://github.com/nwfsc-assess/PacFIN.Utilities) | Manipulate data from the PacFIN database for assessments
+[nwfscSurvey](https://github.com/pfmc-assessments/nwfscSurvey) | Analysis of the NWFSC trawl surveys [PacFIN.Utilities](https://github.com/pfmc-assessments/PacFIN.Utilities) | Manipulate data from the PacFIN database for assessments
-[sa4ss](https://github.com/nwfsc-assess/sa4ss) | Generate a stock assessment document from Stock Synthesis output [nwfscDiag](https://github.com/nwfsc-assess/nwfscDiag) | Diagnostic Package for West Coast Groundfish Assessments [nwfscAgeingError](https://github.com/nwfsc-assess/nwfscAgeingError) | Wrapper for tool to estimate ageing error given double-reads of hard structures (e.g., otoliths)
+[sa4ss](https://github.com/pfmc-assessments/sa4ss) | Generate a stock assessment document from Stock Synthesis output [nwfscDiag](https://github.com/pfmc-assessments/nwfscDiag) | Diagnostic Package for West Coast Groundfish Assessments [nwfscAgeingError](https://github.com/pfmc-assessments/nwfscAgeingError) | Wrapper for tool to estimate ageing error given double-reads of hard structures (e.g., otoliths)